LeandroKornelius/CodecademyMixedMessages/README.md

 ## Features

-- Generates random messages by combining different parts of speech.
+- Generates random messages
-- Simple and intuitive command-line interface.
+- Simple use through the command-line interface.
 - Easy to extend and customize.

 ## Objectives